Holiday Foods to Avoid if You Wear Braces

 “While braces technology has advanced greatly over the years, creating sleeker and better functioning bracket systems, patients still have a list of foods they should avoid,” says Dr. Nima, an experienced orthodontist in Alpharetta and Johns Creek.
 “Candy canes and peanut brittle may be all over the stores, but they, and other holiday foods, can cause serious damage to your braces and set back your orthodontic treatment.”

 Hard and sticky foods should be avoided.
 Hard foods can damage your bracket and wires, meaning your braces won’t effectively move your teeth until they’ve been repaired.
 Sticky foods can pull on the brackets and wires, and they can also make your braces harder to clean.
 And if you damage your braces over the holidays, it might be hard to get your braces fixed right away as your orthodontist and his or her staff will be enjoying the holidays as well.

 So, what foods should you avoid?
-Dr. Nima suggest patients avoid:
+Dr. Nima suggests patients avoid:

 - Candy canes

 - Gingerbread cookies or other crispy or harder-to-bite cookies